ucsb-cs24/s19/_lab/lab04.md

 AFTER you have completed the main lab, you may modify it for extra credit by converting your BST to a generic data structure.
 For convenience, we will not change any of the file or data structure names, but your structure should be useable as IntBST<T> where T is a type that can be compared with <, >, etc. This could include double, char, or any other basic type.
 There is a separate Gradescope submission portal for this extra credit assignment.
 Make sure to have a full-credit submission on the main assignment's Gradescope before working on this part.

-Note that you should implement a generic type in separate .template or .cpp file and include it in your header file as #include "intbst.template" or #include "intbst.cpp".
-You may alternatively move the implementation to your header file, although that is not recommended.
+Note that you should implement a generic type in intbst.cpp and include it in your header file as #include "intbst.cpp".
-Submit files: intbst.*
+Submit files: intbst.h and intbst.cpp

 </div>